paultergust/machine_preschool/README.md

-# Statistics Studies
+# Machine learning studies

-Nothing much.
-Just some script and tests taken from the internet and a book I've been reading about Statistics and Probability
+Just some studies on statistics and machine learning taken from a course and some(s) book(s)